-The following properties of the GCP measurements are required to produce a meaningful precision correction solution and geodetic characterization result:
+Following properties of the GCP measurements are required to produce a meaningful precision correction solution and geodetic characterization result:

-- The GCP coordinate should be in a system consistent with that of satellite ephemeris.
-WGS84 is preferred; NAD83 in North America is acceptable. - The accuracy of the GCP coordinate should be on the level of 3 meters in horizontal and 20 meters in elevation to guarantee 0.1 pixel accuracy. - A minimum number of 15 valid GCPs is required for reliable characterization (6/number of precision correction parameters + 9/reasonable number of degrees of freedom).
-To allow a certain portion of outlier editing, 25 to 50 input GCPs are suggested.
+- GCP coordinate should be in a system consistent with the that of satellite ephemeris.
+WGS84 is preferred, NAD83 in North America is acceptable. - The accuracy of the GCP coordinate should be on the level of 3 meters in horizontal and 20 meters in elevation to guarantee 0.1 pixel accuracy; - Number of GCPs: A minimum number of 15 valid GCPs is required for reliable characterization (6/number of precision correction parameters + 9/reasonable number degree of freedom).
+To allow certain portion of outlier editing, 25 to 50 input GCPs are suggested.

-3.1.5.5.3.6 Use of the Output Data
+Usage of the Output Data

-The outlier information file is used to remove GCPs from both the GCP data file and the EPH data file for a precision correction solution (see the algorithm description for the precision correction solution module).
-A new round of precision correction solution and geodetic characterization is performed after the editing.

-The record file is used as a measure of the absolute accuracy of the systematic product (pre-fit residual statistics) and precision product (post-fit residual statistics).

-Trending analysis can be done on the parameters provided in the record file.

-Error characterization for checkpoint data (GCPs not used for the precision correction solution) is done in a different round after the systematic model is updated with the precision correction parameters.
+- The outlier information file will be used to remove the GCP from both the GCP data file and the EPH data file for precision correction solution (see algorithm description for precision correction solution module).
+A new round of precision correction solution and geodetic characterization will be performed after the editing; - The record file will be used as a measure of the absolute accuracy of the systematic product (pre-fit residual statistics) and precision product (post-fit residual statistics). - Trending analysis can be done on the parameters provided in the record file. - Error characterization for check point data (GCPs not used for the precision correction solution) will be done in a different round after the systematic model is updated with the precision correction parameters.